A Modo Mio Voicy

 Preparing your coffee:

-If you have a capsule machine, all you need to do is pick your desired capsule and pop it in the machine.
+If you have a pod coffee machine, all you need to do is pick your desired pod and pop it in the machine.

 It’s worth using the built-in cup warmer on your machine if it has one, or filling your cup with hot water to warm it before you use it.
 This helps your espresso to keep its temperature instead of being cooled down by a cool cup.

 Espresso coffee is cooler than other types, such as filter or instant coffee, so it can take some getting used to if you are accustomed to a hotter brew.
 Pre-heating the cup will help.